tfsec/tfsec.github.io/_docs/azure/storage/container-activity-logs-not-public.md

 ---
+title: azure-storage-container-activity-logs-not-public
-title: Ensure public access level for Blob Containers is set to private
+description: Ensure public access level for Blob Containers is set to private
 shortcode: azure-storage-container-activity-logs-not-public
 legacy:
 summary: Ensure public access level for Blob Containers is set to private